GAMING & COMPUTER LAB

 Learn coding with the educational symbol-based programming language Scratch which is designed especially for beginners.
 We included a huge collection of characters from our games to give ideas for game design.
-A special edition of Minecraft is also included.
+A special edition of Minecraft is included.
 Scratch allows you to control the hardware-interface as well.
 It connects sensors, LED's or LED-displays, buzzers, switches and other electronics.
 The provided extension board makes experimenting easy and two breadboards to hold electronic components can fit inside the lab.

 A remotely controlled LED Matrix will be available as an Add-On.
 It can display pixel art, animations, ticker-style news, sensor or weather data.
 Several panels can be connected together to form larger displays.

 Scratch is a powerful introduction to coding designed to teach children the building blocks of programming.
 The blocks can be dragged by touching the screen.
 Their colors separate different categories of blocks like motion, sound, operators and variables for example.
 They snap together to form highly visual scripts.
 Graphical characters known as sprites can be programmed to interact with the hardware interface of the Raspberry.

 The case provides storage for accessories and keeps the electronic components organized.

 The heart of this lab is a Raspberry Pi 3 running a customized version of Raspbian that's optimized for easy handling and lets you also play classic video games.
 The Raspberry Pi 3 is a very capable computer for its size.
 It was taken on board the International Space Station for experiments.

 The illustrated instructions help with building electronic circuits that can interact with the software.
 Learn about different sensors that for example sense motion, sound, vibration, tilt, light, temperature, humidity or moisture.
 Additional sensors are available.
 The included Scratch scripts can read the sensors and display their data on the screen, animate the characters or turn on LED's, motors or buzzers.